crashappsec/chalk/src/docs/core-release-notes.md

 - Chalk does not yet handle Docker HEREDOCs (which we've found aren't yet getting heavy use).

-- Chalk currently will refuse to automaticlly wrap or sign multi-architecture builds.
+- Chalk currently will refuse to automatically wrap or sign multi-architecture builds.
 It still will produce the desired container with a chalk mark, however.